 The Yamaha Bar 400 has a full set of physical inputs so you should be able to connect most of your devices one way or another.

 Over HDMI ARC, this soundbar can playback surround sound encoded in Dolby Digital and DTS downmixed to 2.1.
 Dolby Digital is very common in platforms like Netflix and Blu-ray discs.
 DTS however, isn't so common on its own but rather as the fallback of the high-quality lossless surround format DTS-HD MA widely found on Blu-rays.
 Unfortunately, object-based surround sound formats, like Dolby Atmos or the lossless 5.1 PCM, aren't supported.

 Thanks to the Full HDMI In port you can place the bar between an external device like a PC or a Blu-ray player and the TV.
 You will be able to playback surround sound due to Dolby Digital and DTS support but you can also playback lossless 5.1 PCM.
 However, all these will be downmixed to 2.1 limited by the bar's design.
 Unfortunately, it can't decode more advanced object-based sound formats like Dolby Atmos or lossless formats like Dolby TrueHD.

 The YAS-408 can playback surround sound encoded both in Dolby Digital or DTS formats when connected through its optical port.
 Content encoded in Dolby Digital is common in Blu-ray discs or streaming platforms, while DTS is rarely available on its own, but rather as the fallback of the DTS-HD MA, widely used in Blu-rays.

 Excellent wireless connectivity.
 You can easily connect your mobile devices to this bar using Bluetooth.
-You can also connect the bar to the Wi-Fi network or cast directly from your Apple devices using AirPlay.
+You can also connect the bar to the Wi-Fi network or cast directly from your Apple devices using AirPlay, which the Yamaha YAS-209 can't do.
 Unfortunately, this bar doesn't support Chromecast built-in.

 The Yamaha YAS-408 will passthrough the highest quality video signal.
 This means that if you place it between your PC and your TV using its HDMI ports, text will look crystal clear on your TV.

 The subwoofer connects wirelessly to the bar, and all you have is the power cable.